wgeorgecook/noTweet/README.md

 ## To show tweets / enable tweeting:
 Click the icon again, or re-enter the keyboar shortcuts!

+## Deployment
+Clone this repository.
+Navigate to chrome://extensions in your browser and enabled Developer Mode.
+Load an unpacked extension and point it to this repository.

 ### Attribution:
 The noTweet icon is a composite of two SVG icons